ItalyStrap/config/README.md

 ## Deprecation

-List of all deprecated method that will  be removed in the next major release.
+List of all deprecated method that will be removed in the next major release (v3.x):

 * `Config::push()` => `Config::set()`
 * `Config::add()` => `Config::set()`